DevExpress/devextreme-documentation/api-reference/_hidden/dxHtmlEditorMention/dataSource.md

 ---
 If you use DevExtreme ASP.NET MVC Controls, refer to the <a href="https://docs.devexpress.com/AspNetCore/400575/devextreme-based-controls/concepts/bind-controls-to-data" target="_blank">Bind Controls to Data</a> article.

-Depending on your data source, specify this option as described in the following list.
+Depending on your data source, specify this property as described in the following list.
 The data source can provide `string` values or objects.
 In the latter case, also specify the [displayExpr](/api-reference/_hidden/dxHtmlEditorMention/displayExpr.md '/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/mentions/#displayExpr') and [valueExpr](/api-reference/_hidden/dxHtmlEditorMention/valueExpr.md '/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/mentions/#valueExpr').

 - **Data Array**
 Assign the array to the **dataSource** option.

 - **Read-Only Data in JSON Format**
-Set the **dataSource** option to the URL of a JSON file or service that returns JSON data.
+Set the **dataSource** property to the URL of a JSON file or service that returns JSON data.

 - **OData**
 Implement an [ODataStore](/api-reference/30%20Data%20Layer/ODataStore '/Documentation/ApiReference/Data_Layer/ODataStore/').